King Henry Fifth's Conquest of France [Child 164] --- Part 05

 The popular resentment didn't change the situation.
 In 1451-1453, the French threw the English out of Guyenne, which they had ruled since 1154.
 The initial occupation took only a few months in 1451 (Seward, pp. 256-257).
 It needn't have been final; the Guyennese actually preferred remote English rule to direct French control, and the imported French officials proved harsh masters (Perroy, p.
 320).
 When the English scraped together an army in 1452, Bordeaux rebelled and admitted them (Seward, p.
 258); much of the rest of the province followed.

 But the general the English sent, "Old Talbot," while a genius in leading raids, was not a great commander at set-piece battles, and was now very old (Perroy, p.
 321, says over eighty, though most sources say he was in his seventies; OxfordCompanion, p.
 173, says he was 65).
+He couldn't even fight in person -- as a condition for his most recent release from French captivity, he had sworn an oath to never again wear armor against the French (Neillands, p.
+283. For once, the English out-lawyered the French: Talbot led the English army, but in civilian dress).
 And the French had finally found a new weapon to combat the longbow: Artillery.
 Guns let them destroy Talbot and his troops at Castillon on July 17, 1453 (Myers, p.
 127; Perroy, p.
 321; Ros, p.
 122; Keen, p.
 255, calls it the battle of "Chastillon") when Talbot impetuously tried to attack the French artillery park head-on (Seward, pp. 260-262) and without examining the position (OxfordCompanion, p.
 173).

 The castles and towns of Guyenne promptly gave in to the French.
 Bordeaux, the last, surrendered only three months after Castillon (Seward, p.
 262).
 This time, they were treated as conquered territory, and suffered badly (Perroy, p.
 321).
 But there was no going back.
 As Perroy says, the great fief of Acquitaine, and the Angevin Empire, was gone.